 Londoner’s had always drunk beer; it was healthier than untreated water from the Thames.
 This demand was met by the brewers who had traditionally sourced malt, the raw material for beer, from three main areas; Surrey, Bedfordshire and Hertfordshire.

-The maltsters of Hertford had one other natural advantage – the river Lea.
+The second natural advantage of Hertford’s ascendancy was the river Lea.
 It flows straight from the centre of the town until running in to the Thames directly into the heart of London.
 Here the great brewing names such as Whitbread, Perkins and Coombe built riverside warehouses to accept the continuous barges of malt.

 Almost as soon as the Navigation Acts were passed in the middle of the eighteenth century allowing for the improvement of barge transport into Hertford (see my page on Folly Island), events were occurring elsewhere that were to threaten Hertford’s pre-eminence as a malting and brewing centre.

 East Anglia was establishing itself as a major source of barley and barges using the sea route from Norfolk to London’s Bear Quay were accounting for a higher proportion of London’s malt imports.
-The big brewers were establishing their own maltings and factoring houses not just in Hertford but in the newer territories and their dependence on local supplies was diminishing.
+The big brewers were establishing their own maltings and factoring houses and their dependence on local supplies such as from Hertford was diminishing.

-Ironically beer in bottles such as Indian Pale Ale (IPA) lasted the journey better; a discovery said to have been made in Hertfordshire by a parson from Much Hadham, Alexander Nowell.
+Ironically beer in bottles such as IPA lasted the journey better; a discovery said to have been made in Hertfordshire by a parson from Much Hadham, Alexander Nowell.
 On one of his frequent fishing days he accidentally left a bottle of home brewed beer on the riverbank.

 It was his custom to put a stopper in the bottle to prevent the contents being spilled and on his return a few days later he found that the beer in the stoppered bottle had improved greatly – and thereby, so tradition has it, invented bottled beer.

 The Quaker Henry Stout and malting